 (or Non-use $1,000 Air Credit)

-- Save 5% per person + one-category suite upgrade + $1,000 onboard credit per suite (select dates)
+- One-category suite upgrade + $1,000 onboard credit per suite

 - Offers may not be combinable; conditions may apply